kisonecat/kisonecat.github.io/blog/eduroam-openssl-wpa-supplicant/eduroam-openssl-wpa-supplicant.markdown

 So this seemed to be an issue with OpenSSL not supporting certain legacy protocols.

-Some searching revealed that [James Ralston](https://www.spinics.net/lists/hostap/msg09840.html) discussing this issue, and describing a patch to `wpa_supplicant` to support legacy servers.
+Some searching revealed that [James Ralston](https://www.spinics.net/lists/hostap/msg09840.html) discussed this issue and described a patch to `wpa_supplicant` to support legacy servers.
 Here's `eduroam.patch`:

 ```